 In short: there’s absolutely a chance you can reconcile and that’s even more likely if one (or both) of you genuinely makes the effort sooner rather than later.

 If you’d like a little help beating these numbers then let’s talk more specifically about your marriage.
-Take a moment to tell me what you’re going through and let me help.
+Take a moment to click here and take the marriage assessment quiz.
+The more specific we can be, the better we can fix the actual problem.

 Length of Separation